symfony/symfony-docs/components/serializer.rst

 .. seealso::

-    A popular alternative to the Symfony Serializer Component is the third-party library, `JMS serializer`_ (released under the Apache license, so incompatible with GPLv2 projects).
+    A popular alternative to the Symfony Serializer Component is the third-party library, `JMS serializer`_ (versions before `v1.12.0` were released under the Apache license, so incompatible with GPLv2 projects).

 .. _`PSR-1 standard`: https://www.php-fig.org/psr/psr-1/
 .. _`JMS serializer`: https://github.com/schmittjoh/serializer